oslabs-beta/LambdaPeeler/README.md

 **Direct AWS Integration**: Leveraging the AWS SDK, Lambda Peeler is deeply integrated with AWS services.
 This ensures real-time operations and a seamless user experience.

 ## Demo
-**Connecting**
+**Please note that lambda functions must have at least one shareable test event in order to connect via our dashboard** **Connecting**
 ![Connect2](https://github.com/oslabs-beta/LambdaPeeler/assets/135868272/8159a173-0024-4f7b-b315-5e710203128f)
 **Removing**